jeffharrell/minicart/README.md

 ### What browsers does the minicart support?
 The minicart supports Chrome, Safari, Firefox, and Internet Explorer 8+.

-### I have special integration / translation needs.
-Are there advanced settings?
-Yes, there’s a rich API which can be used to customize the minicart.
-See the [project page README](https://github.com/jeffharrell/MiniCart#readme) for more details.
+### I made a change and want to integrate it back.
+Do you accept pull requests?
+Yes, absolutely.
+Please submit a pull request on Github.

 ### Help!
 I found a bug.
 I have an issue!
 Please log the issue on the [minicart’s issue tracker](https://github.com/jeffharrell/MiniCart/issues) including a link or sample code that reproduces it.

-### I made a change and want to integrate it back into the minicart.
-Awesome!
-Thanks for helping out.
-Please fork the minicart code on Github.
-Once you're done with the change you can submit a pull request back to me.
-If everything looks good and the change is beneficial to all I will integrate it.

-### I installed the minicart, but my website still redirects to PayPal when clicking on a button.
+### The minicart isn’t appearing the same as on this page.
 Why?
+This can occur if your page is being rendered in the browser’s [Quirks mode](http://en.wikipedia.org/wiki/Quirks_mode).
+To check for this issue, validate and correct your HTML markup using the [W3C Markup Validator](http://validator.w3.org/).

+### I installed the minicart, but my website still redirects to PayPal.
+Why?
 The minicart doesn’t yet work with what PayPal’s call their “hosted” or “encrypted” buttons which is why this is most likely happening.
 To fix your buttons, you’ll need to log into paypal.com and do the following steps:

 1. Create a button on PayPal’s website and uncheck the Save button at PayPal checkbox under Step 2: Track inventory, profit & loss.
 2. Once you’ve created the button click Remove code protection before copying your button’s code.

 ### The minicart isn’t emptying after a transaction is completed.
 Why?
-You'll want to set a `return` URL parameter for PayPal to redirect back to.
+Your buttons need a `return` URL parameter for PayPal to redirect back to.
 On this page make sure to call `paypapl.minicart.reset();`.

-### Is non-JavaScript supported?
-Sort of.
-If JavaScript isn't enabled the minicart will not work and the page will fall back to using the standard PayPal HTML buttons.

-### My website uses frames / iframes for it’s products.
-How can I make the minicart work?
-Frames are not officially supported, but you may be able to get some mileage with the `target` configuration setting.

 ### The minicart isn’t appearing the same as on this page.
 Why?
 This can occur if your page is being rendered in the browser’s [Quirks mode](http://en.wikipedia.org/wiki/Quirks_mode).
 To check for this issue, validate and correct your HTML markup using the [W3C Markup Validator](http://validator.w3.org/).

+### Does the minicart work with frames?
+Frames are not officially supported, but you may be able to get some mileage with the `target` configuration setting.

+### Is non-JavaScript supported?
+Sort of.
+If JavaScript isn't enabled the minicart will not work and the page will fall back to using the standard PayPal HTML buttons.

 ### Are previous versions of the minicart available?
 All previous versions are [tagged on Github](https://github.com/jeffharrell/MiniCart/tags).

-## Questions or comments

-If you have questions or suggestions, please use the [issue tracker](https://github.com/jeffharrell/MiniCart/issues) at Github.